 A single ticket in Budapest for any ground transport (metro, tram, bus) is 350 HUF (1 EUR) and a 24-hour ticket 1650 HUF (4.5 EUR).

-A local bus company Volán is the one that operates between Hungary municipalities, cities, and different hotspots.
+A local bus company, Volán, operates between Hungary municipalities, cities, and different hotspots.
+Schedules and tickets for domestic transport are found from Omio.

 Hungarian State Railways MÁV START covers pretty much every corner in Hungary, from north to south and from east to west.

-Hungary isn’t sided by any sea but still has transport in waterways.
+Any sea doesn’t side Hungary but still has transport in waterways.
 Thanks to the big rivers some parts can be visited by boats.
 There are plenty of river cruises for tourist tours, however, these are also a bit more expensive.

 Another alternative for transportation is to use the backpacking app BlaBlaCar for carpooling with strangers.
 You will search for the destination, and if the destination matches with a driving car, then you can have it at a small price.
 Although BlaBlaCar is used internationally, it isn’t the most popular app to carpool when backpacking in Hungary.
 Hungarians have their app, Oszkar.
 It works the same way as BlaBlaCar.